TrevorStubbs/Restaurant-Manager/ChallengeLog.md

     - It is all in memory and does not take any sockets to run.

 ## Running tests
 - 17:31 - I Used MOQ to help build a mock of IRecipe.
-I still need to test the UpdateDish but I am going to switch to testing the GetDish Method on the controller.
+Was able to get MOQ to return the expected data back to the service.

 ## References